-- 1. Don't let the course get ahead of you; it can severely affect your grade.
-Keep up with the material in the course by following the "Recommended Daily Schedule" on the last pages of this Syllabus.
-Do your Homework and Case Studies early, that is, soon after they are posted this is a way to keep up and will help you do well in the class! - 2.
-Write out in your own words and understand (don't just try to memorize) the Learning Objectives.
-Results of a survey from previous students: 80% agreed that doing the Objectives made the material "stick with them" (75% strongly agreed, 5% agreed), 15% disagreed.
+- 1. This is very important: don't let the course get ahead of you because it can severely affect your grade.
+Always keep up with the material in the course by following the "Recommended Daily Schedule" on the last pages of this Syllabus.
+Do your Homework and Case Studies early.
+These are ways to keep up and help you do well in the class! - 2.
+Write out in your OWN words and understand (don't just memorize) the Learning Objectives.
+Results of a survey from previous students: 80% agreed that doing the Objectives made the material "stick with them" (75% strongly agreed, 5% agreed).
 People are different (and you will need to figure out what works best for you), but it is very likely that doing the Objectives will help you a lot.
-They are time consuming, but are a very important way most students really understand lecture material.
+They are time consuming, but are an important way most students really understand lecture material.
 All exams count don't make the mistake of failing an exam to learn you need to do the Learning Objectives. - 3.
 DO THE LEARNING OBJECTIVES IN SMALL DOSES!
 You should do the Objectives after watching the videos listed for each day in the Recommended Daily Schedule.
 This is the best way for students because it keeps you from being overwhelmed.
 If you save the Objectives up you can get in the situation where you can't finish them. - 4.
 Try writing out your responses to the Objectives while watching the Lecture videos again.
-For some students it is a real effective way to remain engaged and attentive, and therefore, learn the material more quickly. - 5.
+For many students it is a real effective way to remain engaged and attentive, and therefore, learn the material more quickly. - 5.
 One of the biggest mistakes students can make is to treat the "Challenge Questions and Reading Questions" (in the Appendix of the Course Pack) as only an assignment and not as an important LEARNING tool.
 YOU SHOULD NOT IGNORE ANSWERS to the Challenge Questions and Reading Questions.
 The Challenge Questions and Reading